Welcome to Fanshawe!

 Navigating your campus

-It's your first day at Fanshawe.
+It’s your first day at Fanshawe.
 Aside from the natural excitement and anticipation, there is the very daunting challenge of navigating the campus.
 As a first step, make a transportation plan.
 Know where the parking lots are found or where public transit will drop you off.
-Detailed campus maps, which include all parking and transit stops, can be found on the Maps, Directions & Parking page.
+Detailed campus maps, which include all parking lots, can be found on the Maps, Directions & Parking page.
 Your campus may have coin lots, visitor meter parking, require permits or offer free parking.

 It’s important to make a connection with students at the beginning of a new term.
 Consider showing up early and greeting each student individually.
 You can also try an icebreaker to help students get to know one another.
 Perhaps plan some engaging activities to help alleviate any first-day jitters (the students are stressed too) and to create a positive learning environment.

 Below are a few links that provide some ideas on how to approach your first day of classes at Fanshawe.

 Fanshawe College offers courses in a number of delivery modes, including face-to-face, fully online, and blended - which is a combination of online and in-class instruction.
 Regardless of delivery, all courses use an online learning platform called FanshaweOnline or FOL for short.